Antynea/grub-btrfs/README.md

 You can start your system on a "snapshot" from the Grub menu.

-Supports manual snapshots, snapper ...
+Supports manual snapshots, snapper, timeshift ...

 ##### Warning : it isn't recommended to start on read-only snapshot
 ##